PavelKriz/pulse_detector/README.md

              width="30%">

 ## Installation and run
-The `Python 3` is needed with the installed package `opencv-python`.
+The `Python 3` is needed with the installed package `opencv-python` (tested with version 4).
 To run the program it is needed to type `python3 ./pulse_detector.py` in the correct folder in terminal.

 ## Other already created solutions at the time
 There are already existing solutions for that, one of them is <a href="https://github.com/thearn/webcam-pulse-detector">webcam-pulse-detector</a>.
 That one is in Python, but there is also one in <a href="https://github.com/serghov/heartRate">Javascript</a>.
 Most detectors (our as well) uses forehead as detecting zone, but <a href="https://www.youtube.com/watch?v=IV51CYZsBOU">this one</a> uses cheeks.